godzivan/Audio-Convert-Samplerate/Documentation.md

 This provides a mechanism for doing sample rate conversion of PCM audio data using libsamplerate (http://www.mega-nerd.com/libsamplerate/) the implementation of which is both fairly quick and accurate.

-The interface is fairly simple, providing methods to work with native C arrays where the raw speed is important as well as perl arrays where further processing is required on the data.
+The interface is fairly simple, providing methods to work with native C arrays where the raw speed is important as well as Raku arrays where further processing is required on the data.

 The native library is designed to work only with 32 bit floating point samples so working with other sample types requires some conversion and a subsequent small loss of efficiency (although the int and short to float conversions are done in C code and so are reasonably quick.)
 There is no support for 64 bit int (long) or float (double) data.